renuo/applications-setup-guide/go_live.md

 ## Heroku

-* Check the size and amount of dynos on heroku
+* Check the size and amount of dynos on Heroku
-* Check the database size plan on heroku
+* Check the database size plan on Heroku and upgrade if it is foreseeable that 10'000 rows are exceeded in a short time
-* Check additional addons and according plans on heroku
+* Check additional addons and according plans on Heroku

 ## Other